nalamap/nalamap/README.md

 - **Docker**: Container platform
 - **Nginx**: Web server and reverse proxy

+## Contributing

+We welcome contributions from the community!
+If you're interested in helping improve GeoWeaver, please check out our [Contributing Guide](CONTRIBUTING.md) for information on how to get started.

+Please also review our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive and inclusive environment for all contributors.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.